AI tutoring for university students

 What Derive does differently

-Upload your course materials (lecture notes, syllabi, assignment sheets) and Derive teaches using your professor's notation, terminology, and conventions.
+Upload lecture notes, syllabi, and assignment sheets.
+Derive teaches with your professor's notation, terminology, and conventions.
 Not generic textbook explanations.

 When you finally arrive at the answer, you got there yourself.
 That's the difference between a grade and an education.